 What was that about those Fort Wilderness cabins?

 Well, in the late ’90s, Fort Wilderness started adding family “log” cabins.
-They’re super cute and absolutely gorgeous inside.
+They’re super cute inside and have their own bathrooms.
 They also can accommodate a larger party (up to 6) than your average hotel room, and as kids, we loved the bunk beds when we stayed in one.
 Starting at $333/night, they’re priced like deluxe resorts, but you get a lot of bang for your buck.
 You also get a full kitchen and a charcoal grill – and housekeeping service that includes dishwashing.
-These are great for guests who fly to Orlando since it’s hard to lug all kinds of camping gear on a plane.
+These are great for guests who fly to Orlando but still want to stay at the Fort since it’s hard to lug all kinds of camping gear on a plane.

 Sometimes it’s nice to have a break from the hustle and bustle of days at the theme parks.
 We would always schedule non-park days on our trips, and Fort Wilderness is a great way to spend a day like that.
 You could truly spend a whole vacation just hanging out around the campground without even needing to buy park tickets – and we definitely did that at least once during my childhood.
 I’ve camped all around the country, and have yet to find a campground that could even come close to Fort Wilderness.

 Fort Wilderness has two pools, and the one located near the Meadows Trading Post, now features a small waterslide – it didn’t for most of my childhood visits – and pool time is a great way to spend an afternoon.
-The Wilderness pool, tucked away closer to the front of the resort, is quieter and more out of the way.
+The Wilderness pool, tucked away closer to the front of the resort, is quieter and more out of the way, but just as refreshing.
+Since the waterslide pool at Meadows tends to draw more kids to it, this one is a nice place for adults to relax.

 Chip ‘N Dale’s Campfire Sing-A-Long